LAWS 3028 Human Rights and the Asia Pacific

 Coordinator Catherine Renshaw Opens in new window

-Description This unit examines the place of regional human rights systems in the global architecture of human rights.
+Description This subject examines the place of regional human rights systems in the global architecture of human rights.
 Concepts of universalism, relativism and the 'Asian values' debate are examined.
 The record of human rights treaty ratification and compliance in Asia and the Pacific is examined within the context of the international treaty system as well as the ASEAN regional human rights regime.
 The development and implementation of international and domestic human rights protections in criminal law, constitutional law and institutional construction are examined across the region.
 The role of civil society, non-governmental organisations and networks, and middle powers in impacting the politics, law and institutions of human rights protections across the Asia-Pacific region is examined.

 Student Contribution Band HECS Band 4 10cp